You need to figure out how to deal with that nasty JSON array living in the varchar(max) field you’re staring at.

-What makes Redshift’s lack of an unnest, or flatten, function all the more frustrating is that Amazon’s other columnar SQL products, Athena and Spectrum, both have the ability to deal with arrays natively.
+Redshift’s lack of an unnest, or flatten, function is a little frustrating given that Amazon’s other columnar SQL products, Athena and Spectrum, both have the ability to deal with arrays natively.
 Why no love for Redshift?

 Enough griping.
 Let’s write some SQL.